penhoorn/genalice-icr96/Materials.md

 * [R version 3.3.2](https://www.r-project.org/)

 ## Hardware configuration
-Throughout this study we used a server with the following hardware configurations:

-* Dual Intel(R) Xeon(R) E5 620 V2 (2100-2600 MHz) CPU with a total of 12 cores and 24 threads

-* 128GB Memory (8x16GB, 1333 Mhz)

-* Infiniband adapter of 20 Gigabit/second

-* Raid 5 disk with 1 Gigabyte/second streaming speed

-* Operating system is SuSE Linux Enterprise server 12 on standard server board
+Throughout this study we used a server with the following hardware configurations: a dual Intel Xeon E5 2620 V2 (2100-2600 Mhz) CPU with a total of 12 cores and 24 threads, 128GB RAM (8x16GB, 1333 Mhz), InfiniBand adapter of 40 Gigabit/second to stream data from storage disks to compute nodes.
+The data is stored on Raid 50 disks with 1GB/second IO speed (read/write).
+Operating system is SuSE Linux Enterprise Server 12 on standard server board.